Elgg/Elgg/docs/guides/plugins/dependencies.rst

 Plugin Dependencies
 ###################

-In Elgg 1.8 a plugin dependencies system was introduced to prevent plugins from being used on incompatible systems.
+In Elgg the plugin dependencies system is there to prevent plugins from being used on incompatible systems.

 .. contents:: Contents
    :local: